Worst-Case to Expander-Case Reductions: Derandomized and Generalized: Direct-WTERs for Max-Cut, Densest Subgraph, and Graphical OMv

 Observe that the blowup in the number of vertices is $2N + 6d \leq 25 \eps n + O(1)$.
-In addition, we claim that the additional gadgets we add to the core gadget, namely the $V$-to-$R$ edges and the bi-cliques, do not ruin the graph's expansion.
-In particular, $G_{exp}$ is an $\Omega(\eps^2)$-expander.
-To see why, observe that the induced graph on $L \cup F_R \cup F_L \cup R$ is a bipartite, $\Omega(d)$-edge expander, hence the proof of Lemma~\ref{lem:robust} holds for it as well (by letting $L \cup R$ play the role of $L$).
-The next claim shows that the maximum cut in $G_{exp}$ encodes the maximum cut in $G$.
+Moreover, we claim that the additional gadgets: the $V$-to-$R$ edges and the bi-cliques, do not ruin the graph's expansion, and that $G_{exp}$ is an $\Omega(\eps^2)$-expander.
+To see why, observe that the induced graph on $L \cup F_R \cup F_L \cup R$ is a bipartite, $\Omega(d)$-edge expander, hence the proof of \cref{lem:robust} holds for it as well (by letting $L \cup R$ play the role of $L$).